absmach/supermq-docs/docs/kubernetes.md

   targetPort: 5683
 ```

-## TLS & mTLS
+## Configuring TLS & mTLS

+### Generating Certificates

-For testing purposes you can generate certificates as explained in detail in [authentication][authentication] chapter of this document.
-So, you can use [this script][makefile] and after replacing all `localhost` with your hostname, run:
+For testing purposes, you can generate the necessary TLS certificates.
+Detailed instructions are provided in the [authentication][authentication] chapter of this document.
+You can use [this script][makefile] to generate the certificates.
+After replacing all instances of `localhost` with your actual hostname, run the following commands:

 ```bash
 make ca